haddocking/haddocking.github.io/education/HADDOCK24/HADDOCK24-antibody-antigen-basic/index.md

 <a class="prompt prompt-question">This is a question prompt: try answering it!</a>
 <a class="prompt prompt-info">This an instruction prompt: follow it!</a>
-<a class="prompt prompt-pymol">This is a PyMOL prompt: write this in the PyMOL command line prompt!</a>
+<a class="prompt prompt-PyMOL">This is a PyMOL prompt: write this in the PyMOL command line prompt!</a>

 <hr>
 ## Setup

-In order to run this tutorial you will need to have the following software installed: [PyMOL][link-pymol].
+In order to run this tutorial you will need to have the following software installed: [PyMOL][link-PyMOL].

 Also, if not provided with special workshop credentials to use the HADDOCK portal, make sure to register in order to be able to submit jobs.
 Use for this the following registration page: [https://bianca.science.uu.nl/auth/register/haddock](https://bianca.science.uu.nl/auth/register/haddock){:target="_blank"}.